Christian, Jews

 A Teacher’s Reflection On Judging Others

-Maybe there are Christians that have never stumbled.
+Maybe there are Christians who have never stumbled.
 I just know that I’m not one of them!
 I have made many mistakes in my lifetime.
-When God judges me, I hope that He considers the hurts and circumstances that led me down wrong paths.
+When God judges me, I hope He considers the hurts and circumstances that led me down wrong paths.
 I don’t want God or anyone else to expect me to be perfect.

 But, do I expect others to be perfect?
 Do I forget to consider all the hurts and circumstances that may be in their lives?
 Even worse, do I judge a person based on how they look?